 7. Leaving food out for Santa (and his friends!)

 An oldie but a goodie, leaving mince pies and a glass of milk out for Santa is a lovely Christmas ritual that every family should perform on Christmas Eve.
 If the Santa in your house isn’t too keen on mincemeat, you can substitute cookies or cakes instead.
-Just don’t forget the carrot for Rudolph – flying round the world in 24 hours is hungry work for him too, you know!
+Just don’t forget the reindeer food for Rudolph – flying round the world in 24 hours is hungry work for him too, you know!

 8. Flour (or icing sugar) footprints